authrocket/authrocket-js/authrocket-node/README.md

 The `authrocket-node` library covers all of our Core API.
 It also covers select portions of the Configuration API.

+See also `authrocket-middleware` for our streamlined integration with Express and other compatible frameworks.

 ## Installation